utkarshyashvardhan11/utkarsh-yashvardhan.github.io/_pages/about.md

 I am currently pursuing a dual degree in M.Sc.
 Mathematics and B.E.
 Computer Science from BITS Pilani (Pilani Campus)

 I have done some great projects under professors of BITS Pilani and learned a lot about programming while doing those projects.
-I have also interned at LTI as a software developer and was the co-lead of the competitive coding SIG in the MLSA, BITS Pilani chapter.
+I have also interned at LTI as a backend developer and was the co-lead of the competitive coding SIG in the MLSA, BITS Pilani chapter.
 I know how to work in a fast-paced environment to give high-quality results.

 I also bagged a scholarship in my second semester of college given to the top 2% performers of the batch.